3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

   - https://wiki.raptorcs.com/wiki/Category:Documentation
 - Many hours (~2/3 of total time) spent on analysis.
   - Results at https://github.com/3mdeb/openpower-coreboot-docs/.
-- Initfiles and other code written into more readable pseudocode, with register names and fields decoded whenever possible.
+- Initfiles and other code rewritten into more readable pseudocode, with register names and fields decoded whenever possible.
 - Some assumptions were made to simplify the code.

 .small-code[